 Recommendations for effective on-site waste management to promote sorting

 Establish a dedicated waste area: Evaluate the types, quantities, and timing of waste generation based on a waste audit or project assessment.
 Select appropriate container types and quantities to ensure efficient waste separation and collection.
 The waste area should be easily accessible for both workers and waste removal vehicles to support smooth operations.
-For reusable and recyclable materials vulnerable to weather damage , provide sheltered containers or a covered storage area to prevent degradation.
+For reusable and recyclable materials vulnerable to weather damage or material degradation due to weather conditions, provide sheltered containers or a covered storage area to prevent such degradation.
 To prevent recycling containers from being used for general waste, place a general waste container next to recycling containers.

 Label waste area and containers: Label designated waste area.
-Each container or storage location for separated waste should be clearly labelled, preferably with images or pictograms to indicate the specific type of waste it is intended for IoT container accessories
+Each container or storage location for separated waste should be clearly labelled, preferably with images or pictograms to indicate the specific type of waste it is intended for IoT container accessories.

 Digital tagging: Digital tagging technologies, such as QR codes or RFID tags, offer potential improvements in managing CDW containers.
 By integrating these tags into waste management systems, several benefits can be achieved.